-The Chief Presiding Judge had considered disciplinary action against Park Cha Oh Reum.
+The Chief Presiding Judge had considered disciplinary action against Park Cha Oh Reum before Song Gong Choon approached him about it.
 However, it’s not because he thinks she did anything wrong—especially concerning the rape case—but he believes for this fight to end, someone must take responsibility.
-Not willing to feed the judiciary to the angry mob outside, he leaned towards throwing Park Cha Oh Reum in despite feeling the action to be wrong but haven’t moved to actually do it.
+Not willing to feed the judiciary to the angry mob outside, he leaned towards throwing Park Cha Oh Reum to the mob despite feeling the action to be wrong but haven’t moved to actually do it.
 But with Sung Gong Choong threatening to go to the Ethics Office of Supreme Court, the Chief Presiding Judge have no choice but to proceed as demanded (Episode 15).

 The attacks might not have been so potent had Park Cha Oh Reum not also seen Min Yong Joon’s brother-in-law collapse before her right after the ruling was made.
 Even though the ruling was made with both Han Se Sang and Im Ba Reun agreeing, it had her doubt whether the ruling was right.
 Not only did it have her doubt this ruling, but every verdict she made in the past.
 Add this to seeing cases change from a normal trial where judges decide on the verdict to a jury trial because of her, she saw little she could do, but resign.
 A judge who couldn’t be trusted can’t remain a judge.